0xPuffin/write/Earth, Sun, and Air.md

 Currently  you can buy their [$CITIZEN](https://www.dextools.io/app/ether/pair-explorer/0xf5d90ce04151979d0a7c8eaced8ed1419e190477) token and redeem them 1:1 if you'd like to  be  a citizen of KongLand.

 They also have KongCash (pictured above) which is a physical flexible pcb board that you can redeem for ETH after a certain date.
-In effect it operates like a traditional currency on the gold or sivler  standard but its ETH backed instead.
+In effect it operates like a traditional currency on the gold or silver standard but its ETH backed instead.

 ___
 Theres more and more of these schemes poping up like [Prospera](https://en.wikipedia.org/wiki/Pr%C3%B3spera) in Honduras (another Silicon Valley funded SEZ style one but they dont have anything like a token yet afaik) and The state of Nevada, USA which recently declared that [companies can buy up land and form their own county level government](https://www.bbc.com/news/world-us-canada-56409924).